FESTIVAL 2022

 ONLINE PASSES & TICKETS:

-BFF’s films are divided in six categories plus KidsFilmFestival.
-At our Virtual Festival, each category (i.e. 12 Feature Films) is priced at $15 without time limit restrictions and regardless the number of visualizations.
-That means that each (and all) of the (i.e.) 12 feature films can be played as many times as the viewer wants from June 3-12.
-The Full Virtual Festival Pass this year is promotionally priced at $35.
-One single 2-hour program online from any category is priced at $6.
+BFF’s films are divided in six categories plus KidsFilmFest.
+In our Virtual Festival, each category (i.e. 14 Feature Films) is priced at $20 without time limit restrictions and regardless the number of visualizations.
+That means that each (and all) of the (i.e.) 14 feature films can be played as many times as the viewer wants from June 1-9.
+The Full Virtual Festival Pass this year will be promotionally priced (TBD).
+One single 2-hour program online from any category will be priced at $12.

 INDOOR FILM SCHEDULE AT WINDMILL STUDIOS: